petermekhaeil/petermekhaeil.com/src/content/blog/f1-page-speed-insights.md

 ### UppubDate: 2020-12-19

-Previously on [F1 Page Speed Insights](https://f1-page-speed-insights.netlify.app/).
+Previously on [F1 Page Speed Insights](https://f1-page-speed-insights.netlify.app/), the performance score was based on [Lab Data](https://developers.google.com/web/fundamentals/performance/speed-tools/#lab_data) captured from [Lighthouse](https://developers.google.com/web/tools/lighthouse).
 Lab Data has it's benefits - the data is collected from a simulated load on a site using a single device and a fixed network connection.
 This allows for a reproducible environment which aids in debugging performance issues.

 Lighthouse scoring can [fluctuate](https://github.com/GoogleChrome/lighthouse/blob/master/docs/variability.md).
 This is because of external conditions such as internet traffic routing, testing on difference devices or network conditions.
 And because of this, it might not be the right choice to the performance comparison I am looking for.

-I have come across [lighthouse-plugin-field-performance](https://github.com/treosh/lighthouse-plugin-field-performance):
+I have come across [lighthouse-plugin-field-performance](https://github.com/treosh/lighthouse-plugin-field-performance) which lets Lighthouse weigh the scoring using the [Field Data](https://developers.google.com/web/fundamentals/performance/speed-tools/#field_data) collected from the [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report/):

 > The scoring algorithm weighs values for Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS) and picks a minimum score.
 It uses Core Web Vitals assessment that expects all its metrics to pass thresholds.